ballerina-guides/integration-tutorials/content-based-message-routing/README.md

         return resp;
     }
     ```

-- If the response is not a `ReservationResponse`, log the error and return a "NotFound" response if the response is a `http:ClientRequestError` or an "InternalServerError" response if the response is a `http:ServerError`.
+- If the response is not a `ReservationResponse`, log information at `ERROR` level and return a "NotFound" response if the response is a `http:ClientRequestError` or an "InternalServerError" response if the response is a `http:ServerError`.

     ```ballerina
     log:printError("Reservation request failed", resp);
     if resp is http:ClientRequestError {